fximenessilva/fbmq-react/README.md

 ### Overview

-The app is uploaded on Netlify [a link](https://youthful-lalande-b8e4c1.netlify.app/)
+The app is uploaded on Netlify [Fmbq](https://youthful-lalande-b8e4c1.netlify.app/)

 1.It can be downloaded/cloned and you can start with the command after installing dependencies
 ```